 Regardless of the chosen itinerary, only once the ordinary call has been approved will the laboratory practice grade be taken into account to calculate the final grade in the certificate.
-In any case, the student must succeed also in the laboratory sessions in order to be able to successfully pass the subject.
+In any case, the student must succeed also in the laboratory sessions in order to successfully pass the subject.